7 Web Design Trends for 2022

 5. Large typography

-Along with minimalism and simplicity above, this trend is in line with the “less is more” theme.
+Along with minimalism and simplicity above, this web design trend is in line with the “less is more” theme.
 Large typography means large font sizes used with very short sentences, phrases, or labels.
 This can be great for mobile devices, to quickly and easily call out sections, quotes, and calls to action.

 We will also likely be seeing more websites with hero sections–that is, the very top part of the home page–that use concise statements instead of photography.
 Examples would be, in bold or large text, writing your company’s name, what you do, or an evocative phrase, such as “We build amazing houses” or “Tired of kids stealing all your horseshoes?”
 Kids steal your horseshoes, too, right?